DataBiosphere/data-portal/content/help/help/help-and-faq.md

 The HCA data will eventually accept all types of single-cell data, but it currently contains single-cell and single-nuclei RNA-sequencing data from Smart-seq2 and 10x v2 and v3 assays.
 While we are focused on curating a collection of data from healthy human specimens, as we grow we are accepting data from a number of sources, including model organisms and organoids, and both healthy and diseased samples.
 Stay tuned, the HCA is constantly evolving!

-Currently, both Smart-seq2 and 10x processed data can be downloaded as expression or count matrices, respectively,  using the Data Browser or by navigating to the Porject page
+Currently, both Smart-seq2 and 10x processed data can be downloaded as expression or count matrices, respectively, using the Data Browser or by navigating to the Project page.

 ### How do I get more details about projects, like protocols or publications?